yejunlin/DeepLOB/README.md

 Some code include the usage of CUDA, please uncomment the relate code if you are using CPU

-the main.cpp needs a libtorch, please download the coordinate version from PyTorch.
+The main.cpp needs a libtorch, please download the coordinate version from PyTorch.
 The version of libtorch and torch should be the same

 The project runs on torch version 1.9.0+cu111, other version of torch may not be tested